Biology Placement Exam

 - In Person Registration: ***NOT CURRENTLY AVAILABLE If you wish to pay your test fee(s) with a check, money order, or WSU OneCard, come to Testing, Evaluation and Research Services, Room 686 Student Center Building, 5221 Gullen Mall (map).
 Make your check or money order payable to Wayne State University.
 You may also use our public computer to make your credit card payment.
 Cash will not be accepted.

 When registration for a test date has closed, it will no longer be displayed in ASTRO.
-Dates will close when filled or when registration ends according to the following:
+Dates will close when filled or when registration ends.
+Registration will not be available according to the following:

 - Monday test dates – the preceding Friday